MastarCheeze/study-notes/physics/answer-bank.md

 -   Molecules close together
 -   Large repulsive forces

-### Why liquids expand/contract more than solid / gas expand/contract more than liquid
+### Why liquids expand/contract more than solid, gas expand/contract more than liquid

 -   Attraction forces between molecules weaker/stronger
 -   Greater/less distance between molecules

+### Factors of evaporation

+-   Surface area of liquid
+-   Temperature of liquid / surroundings
+-   Humidity of surroundings
+-   Draughts

 ### How does evaporation cool

+-   Heat transfer to liquid molecules
 -   Molecules with high KE escape at surface of liquid
 -   Remaining molecules have
     -   lower **average** KE
     -   lower speed
     -   lower temperature

-### What is boiling/melting/condensation/freezing point

--   Constant temperature
--   _state change_ <small>(liquid → gas)</small>
--   heat absorbed/released

-### Evaporation vs boiling

--   Boiling occurs throughout liquid, evaporation only occurs on surface of liquid
--   Boiling occurs at specific temperature (boiling point), evaporation occurs at range of temperatures

 ### How is energy lost (friction)